Lent at First Church

 • Easter Sunday, April 5

-• Sunrise Service, Knights Hill Beach (time TBD): We gather at the Knights Hill Beach in the first hours of the day as the sun rises over the water and we proclaim together, “Christ is Risen!”
+• Sunrise Service, Knights Hill Beach, 6:10 am: We gather at the Knights Hill Beach in the first hours of the day as the sun rises over the water and we proclaim together, “Christ is Risen!”

 The Everything Happens Project’s Lent 2026 daily devotional, Bless the Lent We Actually Have, is available for independently guided study.
 A digital copy can be downloaded here.